pmalmsten/cosmosdb-extensions-sessiontokens-aspnet/README.md

       session token returned for the most recently completed write (a write has 'completed' when an `await` on the `Task<T>` for that write call returns) issued in the context of that HTTP request.
 (This matches the behavior of the Cosmos DB .NET SDK).
-* Cookie middleware (preserves Cosmos DB session tokens by sending them to callers as cookies):
-    * **Cosmos DB database names are used in the name of each cookie**.
-If your Cosmos DB database names contain sensitive information that must not be sent to users of your API or web app, do not use this feature.